ssghait007/blog/content/blog/how-to-create-nuxt-blog.md

 ---
-title: Create a blog using Nuxt and TailwindCSS
+title: Build a blog using Nuxt and Tailwind CSS
 description: The post describes how I created this blog using nuxt and tailwind css.
 category: Frontend
 published: true